publiccodenet/about/organization/privacy.md

 People can always unsubscribe from our mailing list.

 As a contact for a piece of work, we may contact you where a work matter requires your input.
 We'll keep your contact information for at least 5 years.
-If we learn that you've the role, we'll update or delete the information we hold about you promptly.
+If we learn that you've left the role, we'll update or delete the information we hold about you promptly.

 We keep staff data for [as long as is required by Dutch law](https://www.tuxx.nl/bewaartermijnen/documenten/#Algemene%20bedrijfsmatige%20documenten) (but no longer than 10 years).